 (f) "Person" or "persons" means a person or persons meeting the eligibility criteria in subdivision 3.

 (g) "Authorized representative" means an individual designated by the person or their legal representative to act on their behalf.
 This individual may be a family member, guardian, representative payee, or other individual designated by the person or their legal representative, if any, to assist in purchasing and arranging for supports.
 For the purposes of this section, an authorized representative is at least 18 years of age.

-(i) "Supports" means services, care, aids, home modifications, or assistance purchased by the person or the person's family.
-Examples of supports include respite care, assistance with daily living, and adaptive aids.
+(i) "Supports" means services, care, aids, environmental modifications, or assistance purchased by the person or the person's family.
+Examples of supports include respite care, assistance with daily living, and assistive technology.
 For the purpose of this section, notwithstanding the provisions of section 144A.43, supports purchased under the consumer support program are not considered home care services.